Sp3ctre4/SevenSeas/README.md

 ## ToDo
 Add the following vulns/attacks:
-- Firefox Creds
+- firefox Creds

 Ansible
 - consider using become to handle workstation admin tasks?
+- fix workstation catastrophe

 Install
-- Deal with cryptography depreciation warnings
+- deal with cryptography depreciation warnings

 ## Credits
 To OrangeCyberdefense's GOAD Project (for some ansible *inspiration*)